Dr. Flossie Wong-Staal Oral History 1997

 Wong-Staal: Yes.
-I think, really, the discovery or the breakthrough that led to the discovery of HTLV-1 preceded the real discovery, is the discovery of T-cell growth factor, what is now called IL- 2.
-And maybe what preceded that before, even, was the incidence of so- called HL-23 virus.
-I mean, that was a virus isolated from leukemic patients that.
-I mean, it’s still not clear whether that, there was ever a real virus.
-Certainly, in the early days, they detected reverse transcriptase activity, and that looks real.
-But then, subsequently, suddenly the virus that was not growing well became very replicated, highly replicated, and then it turned out that it was artifact contamination.
+The discovery or the breakthrough that led to the discovery of HTLV-1 was the discovery of T-cell growth factor, what is now called IL- 2 [interleukin 2].
+And what preceded that was the presumed finding of so- called HL-23 virus.
+I mean, that was supposedly a virus isolated from leukemic patients.
+I mean, it’s still not clear whether there was ever a real virus.
+Certainly, in the early days, they detected reverse transcriptase activity, and it looked real.
+But subsequently, that virus was not growing well.
+It became highly replicative, and then it turned out that it was artifact contamination.
 I shouldn’t say contamination.
-And when they tried to go back to re-isolate, they ran out of factors that supported the leukemia cells.
+When they tried to go back to re-isolate, they ran out of factors that supported the leukemia cells.

 Wong-Staal: I don’t think I was at the meeting, but I certainly heard about it.

 Harden: Do you have any thoughts on this, just out of curiosity?

 Wong-Staal: Well, who knows?
 I mean, do you understand human nature?
 I think some people enjoy seeing other people crucified in public.
 Right?